Bankruptcy After Divorce

 Helping You Get Back on Track

 We understand the stress that comes with financial difficulty, especially after going through a trying divorce proceeding.
 We will work with you to find the right debt relief solution to fit your needs.
-There are certain divorce-related debts that you may be able to eliminate through bankruptcy, and others that you cannot dispose of.
+There are certain divorce-related debts that you may be able to eliminate through bankruptcy and others that you cannot dispose of.
+You can rely on a Charleston Bankruptcy Lawyer to stand up for your rights and see that you receive a fair legal process.

 For example, any court-ordered child support or spousal support cannot be eliminated, but you may be able to make up your back payments through a Chapter 13 payment plan.
 However, if you were ordered to pay a debt — such as a credit card bill — in the divorce settlement, it may be possible to eliminate it completely in a Chapter 7 filing.